-Our programs train skilled workers, advanced technicians, and engineers.
-Our technicians receive training in construction site management, mechanics, I&C, non-destructive testing, valve operation and can access intermediary management positions such as general foreman, integrated service supervisor, and radiation protection manager.
+Our offer is aimed at skilled workers, senior technicians and engineers.
+Our technicians receive training in work management, mechanics, control, non-destructive testing and valves, and can move up to middle management positions such as site manager, integrated service supervisor or radiation protection manager.

-Our commitments in terms of quality assurance and sustainable development, as well as our ISO 9001, CEFRI-F, and CIN (EDF) certifications, testify for our dedication to customer satisfaction and innovation.
-Companies—whether they are large corporations or SMEs, are involved both in training design for their employees’ continuing education—and in the definition of certification criteria for the degrees awarded by IRUP and Saint-Etienne Graduate School of Engineering.
+Our commitments in terms of quality and sustainable development, such as our ISO 9001, CEFRI-F and EDF CIN certifications, are proof of our development based on listening to our customers and on innovation.
+Indeed, companies, both large groups and SMEs, are involved in both the design of training courses under employee status and in the definition of certification criteria leading to the diplomas issued by IRUP and the École Nationale Supérieure des Mines de Saint-Etienne.

 NUCLEAR TRAINING FACILITIES